 TABLE 1.
 VICTIM COORDINATION PROCEDURES NONJUDICIAL ADJUSTMENT Probation Shall Provide initial notice to reasonably identifiable and locatable victims of the offense contained in the referral, within seven days of receiving the referral.
-[78A-6-602(2)(c)(i)] The inability, failure, or refusal of the victim to provide all or part of the requested information shall result in the probation department determining restitution based on the best information available.
-[78A-6-602(9)(c)] Victim Shall Provide upon request invoices, bills, receipts, evidence of injury, loss of earnings, and out of pocket loss.
-[78A-6-602(9)(b(i)] Provide documentation of the loss of compensation or reimbursement from insurance companies or agencies of Utah, or any other state or federal government received as a direct result of the crime for injury and/or loss of earnings.
-[78A-6-602(9)(b)(ii)] Provide proof of identification, including home and work address and telephone numbers.
-[78A-6-602(9)(b)(iii)] Victim/Offender Mediation Victim/Offender mediation may be offered in a nonjudicial adjustment as a way to settle restitution disputes for victim impact purposes or if requested by the victim.
-Mediation is voluntary for the victims at any stage of the mediation process.
-[78A-6-602(8)(g)]
+[80-6-304(2)(a)] The inability, failure, or refusal of the victim to provide all or part of the requested information shall result in the probation department determining restitution based on the best information available.
+[80-6-304(2)(c)] Base restitution on the ability of the minor's family to pay as determined by a statewide sliding scale [80-6-304(4)(b)] Victim Shall Provide upon request invoices, bills, receipts, and any other evidence of injury, loss of earnings, and out of pocket loss.
+[80-6-304(2)(b)(i)] Provide documentation and evidence of compensation or reimbursement from insurance companies or agencies of Utah, or any other state or federal government received as a direct result of the crime for injury, loss of earnings, or out of pocket costs.
+[80-6-304(2) (b)ii)] Provide proof of identification, including home and work address and telephone numbers.
+[80-6-304(2)(b)(iii)] Victim/Offender Mediation Victim/Offender mediation may be offered in a nonjudicial adjustment as a way to settle restitution disputes for victim impact purposes or if requested by the victim.
+[80-6-304(1)(g)] Mediation is voluntary for the victims at any stage of the mediation process.